LT New LOGO

 Julian Ovenden

 Benedict’s interest in art (and sexual exploration) was fostered by Ovenden’s Sir Henry Granville in Bridgerton season one.
 The actor is better known to theatre fans as a prolific musicals leading man: he’s starred in South Pacific, Show Boat, Annie Get Your Gun, and more.
-This October, he appears in concert at Cadogan Hall.
+Last October, he appears in concert at Cadogan Hall.

 Kathryn Drysdale